 Before installing the AC25/100/125 on the HA5C, you must first remove the manual collet closer assembly (Item B).
 Remove the top and bottom mounting bolts for the handle (Item A) and slide the handle off the collet closer assembly.
 With the collet removed, slide the collet closer assembly out the back of the spindle.
 Remove the flathead screw (Item C) and locking pawl (Item D) and unscrew the spindle nut (Item E).
 (It may be necessary to use two 1/8" pins and a screwdriver to break the spindle nut loose.)

-Replacing the manual collet closer with a model AC25, AC100, or AC125 Air Collet Closer.
+Replacing Manual Collet Closer with a Model AC25, AC100, or AC125 Air Collet Closer

 AC25 Collet Closer